Originally published May 3, 2011. Updated October 24, 2014.

-A lot of Internet hype still surrounds astaxanthin, one of the many cancer-protective carotenoids in orange and red fruits and vegetables as well as dark leafy greens, wild salmon, trout, red sea bream and shrimp.
-Astaxanthin is being promoted as a superior antioxidant with power to protect the eyes, skin, joints and central nervous system as well as to boost immunity, reduce risks of cancer and prevent heart disease.
-Many of these claims are based on test tube and animal studies.
-So far, I’ve seen no human study that has shown that astaxanthin as an isolated dietary supplement delivers any of these claimed benefits.
+Astaxanthin is one of the many cancer-protective carotenoids found naturally in orange and red fruits and vegetables as well as dark leafy greens, wild salmon, trout, red sea bream and shrimp.
+Astaxanthin has been touted online as a supplement to protect the eyes, skin, joints and central nervous system as well as to boost immunity, reduce risks of cancer and prevent heart disease.
+It has also been suggested for treatment of Alzheimer’s disease, Parkinson’s disease, stroke and high cholesterol, but according to the Natural Medicines Comprehensive Database there’s insufficient evidence for astaxanthin’s effectiveness as a remedy for any of these health problems.
+I’ve seen no human study showing that astaxanthin as an isolated dietary supplement delivers any of these claimed benefits.

 Andrew Weil, M.D.